compoze/compoze.github.io/serverlesstemplate.md

 ### Replacement Values

 The Compoze Service Catalog template engine works by replacing template value names (such as the service name) before adding the template to the Github Repository created for you.
-The key value pairs are the currently supported replacement values
+The following key value pairs are currently supported replacement values

 | Template Key             | Replacement Value                                                      |
 | ------------------------ | ---------------------------------------------------------------------- |